 Exercise Your Rights

-Participating websites that adopt this mechanism can then respect your privacy rights accordingly.
+Participating websites can respect your privacy rights accordingly.

 Together, over a dozen organizations are developing the GPC specification.
 Get Involved

-Download one of these supported browsers or extensions to start exercising your privacy rights on participating websites.
+Download a supported browser or extension and start exercising your privacy rights with GPC.

 - Brave Privacy Browser